 With all research indicating that women experience high levels of gender bias in interviews, one of the main challenges for women is to walk a tightrope to get their message across in a positive way but not in a way that will be held against them.
 Really.
 It’s incredible.
 Ideally interview systems should be over hauled but until that point comes, women can take charge of their own destinies.

-Research also shows that women self-deselect for jobs if they don't match all the qualifications at the application stage.
-It's important that they don't carry on doing this in the interview process by shooting themselves in the foot to the point that they don't feel they are at the level required to succeed.
+Research also shows that women self-deselect for jobs if they don’t match all the qualifications at the application stage.
+It’s important that they don’t carry on doing this in the interview process.
+Frequently they shoot themselves in the foot with negative thinking that they don’t feel they are at the level required to succeed.

 Here are our top tips on what women can generally work on to improve interview performance to avoid an interview flop.